-Now, it is told that this ultimate happiness that we seek is "always already" accomplished, atavistically embedded and abiding deep within us.
-Indeed, this primordial imprint that is the nondual open awareness "state of presence" (vidya, rigpa) of the ground of being (dharmata, dharmadhatu, dharmakaya) is our legacy-whether we're good or bad-as human participants being here in the infinite expanse of Dogen's timeless Great Time (Dōgen below, p.
-84 ff).
-Yet, both our relative and ultimate happiness are dependent upon our practice of the continuity of recognition (vidya) of this great truth.
+Now, it is told that this ultimate happiness of all of our seeking strategies is "always already" accomplished, atavistically embedded and abiding right now, deep within us.
+Indeed, this primordial imprint that is the nondual open awareness "state of presence" (vidya, rigpa) of the ground of being (dharmata, dharmadhatu, dharmakaya) is our legacy-whether we're good or bad-as human participants being here in the infinite expanse of Dogen's timeless great "Being Time" (Dōgen below).
+Yet, both our relative and ultimate happiness are dependent upon our assiduous practice of the continuity of recognition (vidya), our step by step awakening to this great truth.

 But is this radical nondual view actually so radical?
-No. It is present in the extant scriptures of all of the primary wisdom traditions (the Sanatanadharma of the Hindus, the Buddha Dharma, Taoism, Jewish Kabbalah, Christian nondual Gnostics, Islamic Sufism).
+Not at all.
+This primordial truth is present in the extant scriptures of all of the primary wisdom traditions (the Sanatanadharma of the Hindus, the Buddha Dharma, Taoism, Jewish Kabbalah, Christian nondual Gnostics, Islamic Sufism).
 "What you seek is already here, yet you do not see it" (Jesus of Nazareth).
 And as Shakamuni Buddha told: "Rest your weary mind and let it be as it is; all things are perfect exactly as they are."

-This perennial wisdom is then, the common wu-wei (surrender of goal directed concept/belief to the perfection of now) of our Primordial Wisdom Tradition that is the foundation of the perennial nondual view, and the key to human psychospiritual freedom and happiness.
+This perennial wisdom is then, the common wu-wei (surrender of goal directed concept/ belief to the perfection of now) of our Primordial Wisdom Tradition that is the foundation of the perennial nondual view, and the key to human psycho-spiritual freedom and happiness.

 Yet we incessantly seek happiness outside this fully present here/now primordial awareness wisdom that is the very nature of our own mind.
-And our choice to surrender to this primordial reality presence now, we are told, is the secret of human happiness.
+And our choice to surrender to this inner reality presence now, we are told, is the secret of human happiness.
 How shall we understand this?

 New heresy: ontological relativity and Buddhist Dzogchen.
-We have seen that this ultimate, intrinsically non-separate, nonlocal, transrational, essentially interconnected and interdependent unbounded wholeness of appearing reality is merely and only here now relative-conventionally constituted by all interdependently arising phenomena (pratitya samutpada/tendril nyingpo) from the vast expense of its basal primordial intrinsic awareness emptiness ground or source matrix (cittadhatu), and abides within itself in a relation of identity (panentheism, panpsychism).
+We have seen that this ultimate, intrinsically non-separate, nonlocal, trans-rational, essentially interconnected and interdependent unbounded wholeness of appearing reality is merely and only here now relative-conventionally constituted by all interdependently arising phenomena (pratitya samutpada/tendril nyingpo) from the vast expense of its basal primordial intrinsic awareness emptiness ground or source matrix (cittadhatu), and abides within itself in a relation of identity (panentheism, panpsychism).
 And this all is the Madhyamaka great emptiness (mahashunyata) of the Mahayana Buddhist sutras, and of Dzogchen, the Great Perfection of the Vajrayana tantras.

 Dependent arising is emptiness.
 Emptiness is dependent arising.
-Once again, "Form is emptiness; emptiness is form."
+Once again, "Form is empty (stong pa); emptiness (stong pa nyi) is form."
 Ultimately, there is no difference.
-Ultimately, these two paradigmatic realities participate in and arise together from the same (samata) ontic reality sourceground.
+Ultimately, these two paradigmatic realities participate in and arise together from the same (samata) ontic reality source-ground.
 According to the masters of this tradition, the recognition, realization and actualization of this trans-conceptual samatajnana or Buddha cognition is cognition that cannot be bound by cause and effect.
 How shall we understand this?

-We are told that in the Dzogchen tantras, unlike the gradualist "causal path" of the sutras, Buddha-hood does not have a cause.
+We are told that in the Dzogchen tantras, unlike the gradualist "causal path" of the Mahayana sutras, Buddhahood does not have a cause.
 We cannot attain it through our armamentarium of seeking strategies: good, goods, gurus, virtue, ethical precepts, correct meditation and the rest.
 Why?
 Because the emptiness/dharmakaya that is our inherent (sahaja) Buddha nature is "always already" present in each of us.
 Perhaps we are looking for happiness in all the wrong places.